 TPPC has had a Peacemaking Committee that advocates for peace within our congregation, demonination and world, as well as a project to promote committed racial mindfulness in our church and community.

-More about our Racial Justice Ministry can be accessed here.
+More about our Committed Racial Mindfulness Ministry can be accessed here.

-More about TPPC's Resolution of Committed Racial Mindfulness (PDF, May 2015) can be found here.
+More about TPPC's Resolution of Committed Racial Mindfulness (PDF, May 2015) be found here.

 Racism is historically and powerfully embedded in our society.
 It is entrenched in our institutions, systems, interactions and mentalities.
 Historic and ongoing racism continue to justify and perpetuate inequality.